 Moving to a new country: it’s exciting, it’s exhilarating, and maybe it’s just a little bit intimidating.
-Making sure you have all your finances in order before you hop on that plane will help you feel a little more secure and confident when you get to your new home.
+Making sure all your finances are in order before you hop on that plane will help you.
+You will feel a little more secure and confident when you get to your new home.
 Here’s how to get started.

 Define your goals

 First thing’s first.
 Be clear about why you’re moving abroad and what you hope to get out the experience.
 Did you get a promotion?
 Or are you planning on being a digital nomad and freelancing your way through Europe?
 Are you working as a sailing instructor in the Bahamas and traveling the Caribbean in your free time?
-Knowing what you want to get out of your experience will help you prioritize your budget and allow you to spend more on the things that really matter to you.
+Having goals will help you prioritize your budget and allow you to spend more on the things that matter to you.

 Add up your debts